dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-08-15-reading_hacks.md

 ## Read it when you need it

-The “drink water when thirsty” approach.
+The “drink water when thirsty” approach or “prefer just in time over just in case”.
 This piece of advice originates from start-up literature: It is better to engage with content close to when it is needed in order to achieve a task.
-This will keep the brain active and will allow higher absorbency rates.
+This will keep the brain active and will facilitate higher absorbency rates.

 An example from my experience would be reading Noam Wassermann’s “The founder’s dilemmas”, which has lots of statistical analysis on various start-up companies